Pumpkin Cheddar Muffins

 I mean, really.
 How good do those all sound?
 In reality, I should just say that I want to try:

 So, if you even have the smallest sweet tooth, make sure you order the book.
-I mean, you can try and win it (please do!), but you’re going to want this one no matter what.
-For reals.

 The recipe I tried was Pumpkin Cheddar Muffins and they did not disappoint.
 They are positioned in the breakfast portion of the book, and let me tell you–they are good.
 Especially if you’re someone who doesn’t love super sweet breakfasts.
 They have the perfect balance of sweet and savory with a touch of cayenne to keep things interesting.